Nirupama Sanjeev: Early life and tennis career

 Nirupama was born in the Southern Indian town of Coimbatore.
 She started playing tennis at the age of 5 and was influenced very much by her brother.
 Her father K.S.
 Vaidyanathan was a cricketer who had played for Tamil Nadu in Ranji Cricket tournament; he coached her at the start of her career.
 Her first tennis tournament foray was the National Under 12 tournament, where she reached the semi-final and went on to win her 1st National title in Under 14 age group at the age of 13.
-One year later in 1991, she won the National Women's title at age 14.
-She won the National Women's title in 1992–1996.
+One year later in 1991, she won the National Women's title at age 14 and also won the National Women's title in 1992–1996.

 In 1996, she moved to Luxembourg and she turned professional at the age of 18.
-She player her first WTA-level tournament in late October, 1996, at the SEAT Open.
+She player her first WTA-level tournament in late October 1996, at the SEAT Open.
 She won two matches in the qualifying stages, before losing to Jana Kandarr.
-On November 17, 1996, Sanjeev won her first ITF Women's Circuit title, defeating Raluca Sandu in the finals of the $25,000 tournament in Bad Gögging, Germany.
+On 17 November 1996, Sanjeev won her first ITF Women's Circuit title, defeating Raluca Sandu in the finals of the $25,000 tournament in Bad Gögging, Germany.
 Sanjeev played her first Grand Slam tournament at the 1997 Australian Open, where she lost in the second qualifying round to Yuka Yoshida, having overcome Petra Mandula in the previous round.

 Nirupama shifted her base to Sarasota, Florida in 1997 where she trained with David O Meara who was the former coach of Leander Paes for two years.
 At the 1997 Lipton Championships in March, her third WTA-level event, she failed to win her first match, losing it to Elena Brioukhovets.
 A month later, she competed in the main draw of a WTA-level event for the first time (at the 1997 Japan Open), with qualifying wins over Yi Jing-qian, Keiko Nagatomi, and Akiko Morigami.
 However, she fell in the first round to Jolene Watanabe.
 The following week, at the Danamon Open in Jakarta, she played her second WTA-level main draw match, losing it also (to Yuka Yoshida).
 During the clay court season, she would fall in the first qualifying matches of both the Internationaux de Strasbourg (to Kristina Brandi), as well as Roland Garros (to Park Sung-hee).
 Although she still didn't qualify, Sanjeev performed a little better at the grass court tournaments, winning her first qualifying matches at both the DFS Classic (against Haruka Inoue) and Wimbledon (against Kate Warne-Holland).
 She also failed to qualify for the US Open, winning only one match.
 During the course of the 1996–97, Sanjeev also won four ITF titles in doubles with different partners.

 At the 1998 Australian Open, Sanjeev was awarded a wildcard into the main draw (her first and ultimately the only appearance in a singles Grand Slam main draw).
 She became the first Indian female in the modern era to feature and win a round at a main draw Grand Slam, beating Italy's Gloria Pizzichini.